Geri is an online writer who enjoys researching science, psychology, and the modern world.

 - The combined income earned while the marriage is active

-- Individual properties that have been mixed up with community property and will be hard to separate
+- Individual properties that have been commingled with community property and will be hard to separate

 Even with the community property covering everything owned by the spouses within the span of the marriage, each one can still have individual properties such as: